-The Corruption Perceptions Index (CPI) is perhaps the best measure to meet these requirements.
-Produced by Transparency International, a world-wide organization and leader in anti-corruption research, this index measures the "perceptions of the degree of corruption as seen by business people, risk analysts and the general public".
-It is computed as the simple average of a number of different surveys assessing each country's performance.
-The index ranges between 0(perfectly clean) and 10 (highly corrupt).
-Lambsdorff (1998) gives an extensive description of the statistical characteristics of the CPI.
-We have taken an average of CPI scores for the three years in 1997-1999, which restricts our sample size to about 85 countries.
+The CPI is computed as the simple average of a number of different surveys assessing each country's performance.
+The index ranges between 0 (perfectly clean) and 10 (highly corrupt).5 Lambsdorff (1998) gives an extensive description of the statistical characteristics of the CPI.
+We have taken an average of CPIscores for the three years in 1997-1999, which restricts our sample size to about 85 countries.
 In the 1997 CPI, 7 different surveys are considered from 6 different institutional sources, in 1998, 12 surveys from 7 institutions, and in 1999 14 surveys from 10 sources.
 For most countries analyzed in this paper, at least 3 surveys are available in the CPI for each of the 3 years.

-As discussed at length in Lambsdorff (1998), the results of these surveys are highly positively correlated: the pair-wise correlation coefficient among different surveys on average exceeds 0.8.
+As discussed at length in Lambsdorff (1998), the results of these surveys are highly positively correlated.
+Moreover, the survey results differ not only across countries in different continents and at different levels of development, but also across closely located countries with similar economic characteristics.
 This suggests that the surveys, though independently done, really measure some common features of the country in question.
 Dispersion in the ranking for an individual country is an indicator of measurement error in the average score making up the CPI.
-For this reason, we weigh the observations with the inverse of the standard deviation among the different surveys available for each country,
+For this reason, we weigh the observations with the inverse of the standard deviation among the different surveys available for each country, STDEV, in the regression analysis to follow.